 Kalanchoe 'Elk Antlers'

-Kalanchoe 'Elk Antlers' is a succulent with unusual shape of its leaves.
-It is up to 10 inches (25 cm) tall and up to 8 inches (20 cm) wide.
-The leaves are antler-shaped and green with maroon margins when grown in the sun.
+Kalanchoe 'Elk Antlers' is a succulent with green, antler-shaped leaves with maroon margins when grown in full sun.
+It grows up to 10 inches (25 cm) tall and up to 8 inches (20 cm) wide.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).